Directed graphs with lower orientation Ramsey thresholds: A container lemma

 \section{A container lemma}

-Let~$\Harr$ be an acyclic oriented graph.
-In this section, we derive a container lemma for graphs~$G$ that admit $\Harr$-free orientations from the celebrated container theorem of Balogh, Morris and Samotij~\cite{Balogh15} and Saxton and Thomason~\cite{Saxton15}.
+Let~$\Harr$ be an acyclically oriented graph.
+In this section, we derive a container lemma for graphs~$G$ that admit $\Harr$-free orientations from the celebrated container method of Balogh, Morris and Samotij~\cite{Balogh15} and Saxton and Thomason~\cite{Saxton15}.